-Ole Miss Online houses all accredited online degrees and courses offered through the University of Mississippi.
+Ole Miss Online houses all accredited online degrees and semester-based courses offered through the University of Mississippi.
 The online format is accessible and flexible, offering students the same quality educational experience as the University's on-campus programs.
 Learn More »

 The School of Education's Child Advocacy and Play Therapy Institute offers the nation's first degree program in play therapy—a specialist's degree for mental health professionals and school counselors who have already earned a master's degree.
 Learn more »